Goddard Chapel 1918 – 1987 Recognition for Enlistment to National Register of Historic Places

 The Chicago banker brought his own architect and contractors to Marion and the cornerstone of the chapel was laid June 12, 1918.

 A time capsule which was a copper box placed in the cornerstone contained a brief biography of the donor, and a statement by Mayor E.B.
-Jackson rs1jand City Clerk George C. Campbell telling of the donation of the building.
+Jackson and City Clerk George C. Campbell telling of the donation of the building.
 Other articles which went into the box included a statement about the part Williamson County had taken in World War I through the sending of 1800 of its men to the service, subscriptions to Liberty Loan drives, the Red Cross and the YMCA.
 There was a copy of the ordinance of the Village of Marion published in 1865, statement of the three Marion banks, a list of city officials from the time of the city’s beginning, a list of organizations in the city copies of the Marion Daily Republican, Semiweekly Leader, Marion Evening Post and the Egyptian Press, A copy of the New York Herald of April 15, 1865, giving an account of the death of Abraham Lincoln and a booklet entitled, “Marion, the Opportunity City.”

 The chapel, valued at $20,000 at the time of construction, is built of Bedford stone, with art glass windows, and seats 200 people.
 The inside walls of the chapel are of pressed brick and the woodwork is of Flemish oak.
 The paneled ceiling, the pulpit and leaded art glass windows have the Easter lily motif.